 The demand for meat today is enormous and increasing.
 Small farms had to turn into large scale operations to meet the demands of increasing world population.
 Have you ever thought about how animals are treated on these huge farms?
 And what conditions they live in?
 How does milk really end up in your fridge?
 The truth is sad and shocking and you should know it.
 Here are a few videos that will open your eyes.

 Warning!
 The following is a very graphic video!

 What can you do?

-If you want to continue eating meat you can buy healthier, safer and more sustainable meat by buying direct from a local farm or a farmers’ market.
-Check Local Foods to help you find your local local farm or a farmers’ market.
+If you want to continue eating meat you can buy healthier, safer and more sustainable meat by buying directly from a local farm or a farmers’ market.
+Check Local Foods to help you find your local farm or a farmers’ market.
 You can also go organic as organic systems provide high levels of animal welfare (5).

 Also, look for Freedom Food logo on the packaging of the meat, fish and eggs you buy as you know the animals have been inspected to the RSPCA’s strict farm animal welfare standards.
 Freedom Food is the only UK assurance and food labelling scheme dedicated solely to improving farm animal welfare.

 Sainsbury’s sells more Freedom Food labelled products than any other supermarket.
 (5)

 Finally, you can give up meat altogether and don’t have to worry about any of the above.
 Wouldn’t that be easier?

 The truth is: food production is hidden from public view for clear reasons but you have a choice.
 You can decide to reduce your meat and milk intake by using alternative options which there are plenty.
 If you want you can also turn a blind eye and continue your life as normal but I really hope this article made you think, think of your next meal, think of the animals and what they had to go through before they ended up on your plate.

 I would like to end this with a quote from George Monbitot: